 Familiar with international communication needs and global trends, Farley has led teams of multiple nationalities and has served as the client-facing global communications liaison with projects partnered with the United Nations.
 Leveraging creative mediums to include technology, multimedia and fashion, she has formed multi-industry partnerships to advance specific United Nations development goals.
 This included developing and scaling digital driven growth and collaborative programs that were inclusive towards new demographics.
 Her unconventional collaborations led to her recognition as a NextGen leader by the United Nations and leadership within the private sector.

 With an internationally focused body of work, Farley has helped nonprofits leverage digital strategies for social impact and guided diverse management in the development of their communications.
 Developing awareness of ongoing human rights violations of marginalized communities, Farley has previously collaborated with the American Civil Liberties Union to reduce the racial oppression of incarcerated youth.
 Prior to joining the United Nations Secretary General Campaign UNiTE to End Violence Against Women in Somalia, Farley had served as a regional representative to address current domestic human trafficking cases within the United States.
-To continue her efforts and advocacy with human rights, Farley has founded a United Nations affiliated nonprofit focused in reducing the sexual exploitation of women and children through the implementation of sustainable micro-social enterprises owned and tailored to marginalized communities globally.
-Additionally, she currently serves at the Stanford Cancer Institute and aids their teams in the advancement patient care outside of clinical services.
+To continue her efforts and advocacy with human rights, Farley has founded a United Nations affiliated nonprofit focused in reducing the sexual exploitation of women and children through the implementation of sustainable micro-social enterprises tailored to and owned by marginalized communities globally.
+She currently serves at the Stanford Cancer Institute and aids their teams in the advancement patient care outside of their clinical services.